MartinIwakura/MartinIwakura/README.md

-- 👋 Hi, my name is Sérgio — nice to meet you!
+- 👋 Hi, my name is Sérgio, nice to meet you!
 - 🇧🇷 I'm Brazilian and fluent in English.
 - 👀 I'm interested in programming and cybersecurity.